sevdecaliskan5/EducationWebSite/README.md

 **Interactive Courses Section:** Each course is displayed in a card format, showcasing important details like course duration, price, and a brief description.
 The courses offered include:

-React Frontend
+React Frontend.
-NodeJS Backend
+NodeJS Backend.
-React Native Mobile
+React Native Mobile.
-Web Development for Children
+Web Development for Children.
-English for Programmers
+English for Programmers.
-Package Education (Programming)
+Package Education (Programming).

 **Contact Form:** A user-friendly form to allow prospective students to inquire or contact the academy.